davidmoten/rxjava2-jdbc/README.md

   .build();
 ```

-Note that the health check sql varies from database to database.
-Here are some examples:
+Note that the health check varies from database to database.
+The following databases are directly supported with `DatabaseType` instances:
+* DB2
+* Derby
+* HSQLDB
+* H2
+* Informix
+* MySQL

-* Oracle - `select 1 from dual`
+* Oracle
+* Postgres
-* Sql Server - `select 1`
+* Microsoft SQL Server
-* H2 - `select 1`
-* Derby - `select 1 from sysibm.sysdummy1`
+* SQLite

 ### Demonstration